entangledviews/entangledviews.github.io/_posts/2025-09-12-hydrogen line.md

   alt: Hydrogen atom undergoing a hyperfine transition and emitting radiation, adapted from Wikipedia.
 ---

 The 21cm hydrogen line was first theoretically predicted in 1944 by Dutch astronomer Hendrik van de Hulst.
-Its initial detection seven years later marked the birth of 21cm astronomy.
+Its initial detection seven years later marked the birth of **21cm astronomy**.
 This discovery was made simultaneously in 1951 by Harold Ewen and Edward Purcell at Harvard University, who built a revolutionary horn antenna to capture the signal from our galaxy.

 This discovery opened the cosmos to spectral line radio astronomy.
 Since then, measuring the Doppler shift of this specific frequency has become a staple project for aspiring radio amateurs.
 By comparing the observed frequency from observed Hydrogen clouds to the known laboratory value of $1420\;405\;751.768 \pm 0.002 \; \mathrm{Hz}$[^Hline], the precise radial velocities can be calculated.
 But why is this radiation emitted at this exact frequency?